WhatTheFuzz/binaryninja-openai/README.md

 # BinaryNinja-OpenAI

-Integrates OpenAI with BinaryNinja via a plugin.
+Integrates OpenAI's GPT3 with BinaryNinja via a plugin.
+Creates a query asking "What does this function do?" followed by the instructions in the High Level IL function.
+Returns the response to the user in Binary Ninja's console.

 ## Installation